 We’re already huge fans of interior design blogger and stylist, Kerry Lockwood (read our interview with Kerry here right here), so it was only right we shared her gorgeous dining area in her rental home – yes you read that right, this place is a rental which Kerry has put her stamp firmly on.
 There’s a real Scandi-hygge moment going on here with the textured throws adding comfort to the chairs, candlelight burning away and the soft dove grey on the walls.

 Trust interior design company Studio McGee to present us with a super modern, chic but industrial-inspired dining space to whet our appetites.
 This space proves that you don’t have to go dark, or too heavily cluttered in your styling when planning your industrial dining room refresh – these chairs alone do the talking in this room and it’s such a stylish juxtaposition to have these canvas and metal designs team with a concrete base and marble top table.

 Image credit: The Nord Room

-This house is actually a clever renovation of a garage in the heart of Amsterdam, blending the character of the building that once was, and modern industrial elements.
+This house is actually a clever renovation of a garage in the heart of Amsterdam, blending the character of the building with modern industrial elements.
 The crittall glass front provides ample light, while the polished concrete flooring makes the room appear larger than it is.
 We absolutely love the overhead pendant lighting in the dining and kitchen area – it feels like these lights have always been here while the mechanics that once ran this garage made their way through mountains of paperwork.
-To get a similar mismatched look to your dining room, why not combine our industrial brass wire chairs with our machine shop stools.
+To get a similar mismatched look to your dining room, why not combine industrial style chairs with our machine shop stools.

 Image credit: Milk Decoration